Question 18·Hard·Rhetorical Synthesis

 Clarify the task and purpose

-The question asks for a sentence to introduce a paragraph that will explain how Grace Hopper helped make computer programming more accessible to non-experts.
+The sentence must introduce a paragraph explaining how Grace Hopper made programming more accessible to non-experts.

-- “Believed that computers should use English-like programming languages so that people without advanced mathematics could code.” → This is directly about non-experts.
+- Hopper believed computers should use English-like programming languages so people without advanced mathematics could code.